 What Is the Cause of Sinus Infection?

 You wake up with a congested nose, a lingering dry cough and a headache that over-the-counter pain relievers cannot touch.
-You might find yourself coughing constantly, especially when you lie down to rest at night.
-If this sounds familiar, your sinuses are likely acting up.
+You might also find yourself coughing constantly, especially when you lie down to rest at night.
+If this sounds familiar, your sinuses are likely the culprit.

 What are sinuses?

 Your sinuses are four pairs of air-filled cavities located behind your forehead, cheeks and eyes.
-They are lined with cells that secrete mucous to keep your nasal passageways working properly.
-However, when the small air passageways into the sinuses become blocked, air cannot get in and mucous cannot get out.
-Germs then build up in that blocked fluid, leading to a sinus infection, also called sinusitis.
+They are lined with cells that secrete mucus to keep your nasal passageways working properly.
+However, when the small air passages into the sinuses become blocked, air cannot get in and mucus cannot get out.
+Germs may then build up in that blocked fluid, causing a sinus infection, also called sinusitis.

 Why do you get sinus infections?